Henner365/hello-world/README.md

 # hello-world
 #
 Hej
-Jeg hedder henrik.
-Er 58 år gammel. ready for git and github.
+I am henrik.
+Er 58 years.
+ready for git and github.
 Born a bit anonymous, like to work from the dark cellar. weakness for c++.